Super (2010 Indian film)

-The film revolved around Subash, an NRI who is challenged by his fiancé who is completely modern in outlook to change India.
-Rest of the film shows how Subash tries to bring change in Indian country.
-The film generated humungous hype in media as it marked the comeback of Upendra as a director after 10 years of gap.
-The film received positive critical acclaim with critics praising the concept and screenplay.
+The film revolves around Subash, a non-resident Indian who is challenged by his fiancée who has a modern outlook, to change India.
+The film shows Subash trying to bring change to India.
+The film generated large amounts of coverage in media, as it marked the end of Upendra's ten-year hiatus from directing.
+The film received positive critical acclaim, with critics praising the concept and screenplay.

-With the title of the film depicted only by a symbol, it stars Upendra and Nayanthara and is produced by Rockline Venkatesh, while V. Harikrishna scored the music.
+With the title of the film depicted only by a symbol, its stars Upendra and Nayanthara and is produced by Rockline Venkatesh, while V. Harikrishna scored the music.